AWilso76/Linux-File-Directory/README.md

 # Working with Hidden Files
-Listing hidden files alongside regular files and changing their permissions to adjust access as required.
+Listing hidden files alongside regular files and removing the "write" permission from owner and group.
+Added the "read" permission to all "others", to adjust access as required.

 <img width="1000" alt="image" src="https://i.imgur.com/IEPyvcu.png">
 ---

 # Changing Permissions for a Directory
-Updating permissions for a directory, ensuring appropriate access control for owner and group.
+Updating permissions for a directory, ensuring appropriate access control for "group" by removing the "execute" permission.

 <img width="1000" alt="image" src="https://i.imgur.com/2Jpt6zf.png">
 ---

 # Managing File Permissions
-Modifying read, write, and execute permissions for the owner of selected files, demonstrating fine-grained access control.
+Modifying the write permission for the owner of "project_k.txt" file, demonstrating fine-grained access control.

 <img width="51000" alt="image" src="https://i.imgur.com/VedwRly.png">